bryanhughes/proto-crudl/README.md

 `user` table to make sure everything works.

 ## Testing the Generated Code
 Please note that there are two eunit tests which will test the generated code.
-They are located in `erl_crudl` and are called `crud_test` and `change_id_test`.
+They are located in `proto_crudl` and are called `crud_test` and `change_id_test`.

-Using erl_crudl
+Using proto_crudl
 ---
 Include this as a dependency in your `rebar.config`.
 I would recommend that you copy the script `generate_code.sh` to your project and modify accordingly.
 You will need to run this the first time, and any other time you alter your database schema.

-# erl_crudl.config
+# proto_crudl.config
-You will want to look at [example/config/erl_crudl.config](example/config/erl_crudl.config) as a guide for your own config.
+You will want to look at [example/config/proto_crudl.config](example/config/proto_crudl.config) as a guide for your own config.
 It gives a complete example with inline documentation of the current functionality of the tool.

 Almost all of the configs follow the pattern of a list of tuples where the first element in the tuple is the table and